- All News

 Hurdles, not roadblocks

-On paper, Clinton was the perfect candidate: passionate, eager, growing fluency in other languages, educated at multiple prestigious institutions, and experienced with government and politics.
-Clinton recalls a defining moment of personal revelation.
+On paper, Clinton was the ideal candidate: passionate, eager, growing fluency in other languages, educated at multiple prestigious institutions, and experienced in government and politics.
+He recalls a defining moment of personal revelation.

 “I was 23 and I was on top of the world,” Clinton says, remembering his first interview, an oral assessment for the Foreign Service position.
 “I thought I knew everything, I hadn’t yet been knocked down that much.”